 The Cymric is the most cobby of all the purebred cats.
 Cobby in the cat fancy means “a compact body shape”1.
 See Cat Body Types and Glossary of Cat Terms.
 It is “at the absolute extreme of the cobby body”2.

-Here are four splendid photographs of the Cymric cat, the long haired Manx.
-Actually the hair looks at most semi-long to me but it should be very dense and plush.
-If you describe the Manx you also describe the Cymric and vice versa, except for the longer hair.
-Although the bodies are very short, breeders try to avoid breeding cats with bodies that are too short.
-When viewed from above the stomach area should be of a good size.|
+Here are four splendid photographs of the Cymric cat, the long-haired Manx.
+Actually, the hair looks at most semi-long to me but it should be very dense and plush.
+If you are describing the Manx, you are also describing the Cymric and vice versa.
+They are the same except for hair length.

 1. Robinson’s Genetics for Cat Breeders and Veterinarians

 2. Legacy of the Cat by Gloria Stephens and Tetsu